aZerato/Shaker/README.md

 - [LiteDB](https://github.com/mbdavid/LiteDB) implementation

-- The [Unit Of Work (UnitOfWork / UoW) Pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html) add transactions for the resolution of concurrency problems (MyApp.Data.UnitOfWorkContext).
+- The [Unit Of Work (UnitOfWork / UoW) Pattern](https://martinfowler.com/eaaCatalog/unitOfWork.html) add transactions for the resolution of concurrency problems (shaker.data.core.IUnitOfWork).

 - The [Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx) add a layer between DbSet (return IQueryable) with UoW and the data used in "Domain" layer.
-Queryable manipulation is sensible, a Repository return an Enumerable or an Entity.
-(MyApp.Data.Core.Repository && MyApp.Domain.Core.IRepository)
+Queryable manipulation is sensible, a Repository return an Enumerable or an Entity. (shaker.data.core.Repository)

 ## 04 - Infrastructure